 Abuse of alcohol and or drugs habitually.

-Forgetting about your, leaving you alone.
+Forgetting about you, leaving you alone.

 Not feeding you or providing food.